 This morning you were sitting at a cafe with a cold cup of tea thinking about how you write so often about this moment it’s become a cliche.
 And maybe other people won’t understand but you always will.
 You’ll always see the hidden poetry swimming in the depths of that forgotten cup, the romance of being so absorbed in life that you forget to take a sip.
 And you always break the promise that you won’t miss your next drink.

-Now you’re looking out your window connecting the city lights like man-made constellations, and you’re not quite sure when this space transformed from something foreign to your own.
-Maybe when it was when you hung your favourite artwork on the walls.
+Now you’re looking out your window connecting the city lights like man-made constellations, and you’re not quite sure when this space transformed from something foreign to something that feels like your own.
+Maybe it was when you hung your favourite artwork on the walls.
 Maybe it was the first time you cried on the shower floor.
 Most likely, it was the first time you brewed a cup of chamomile only to fall asleep with it never having touched your lips.

 When was the last time something touched your lips.